benc-uk/smilr/README.md

 - [Node.js](https://nodejs.org/en/download/) installed, if using Windows then [installing Node under WSL is also an option](https://nodejs.org/en/download/package-manager/#debian-and-ubuntu-based-linux-distributions)
 - [Docker CE](https://store.docker.com/search?offering=community&type=edition).
 Required if building the Docker images to run locally, or in Azure or Kubernetes.
 Note.
 A remote Docker host can be set-up & used (e.g. via Docker Machine) rather that installing Docker locally.
 The process of setting this up are outside the scope of this readme
-- [VS Code](https://code.visualstudio.com/) This project has been developed entirely using VS Code.
+- [VS Code](https://code.visualstudio.com/) This project has been developed almost entirely using VS Code.
+The one area where Visual Studio was used was for some of the C# work, for its templates and the new Docker container support.
 However you can use any editor/IDE you wish, but VS Code is highly recommended.
 Various task & debug configurations for VS Code are provided.

 # :wrench: Runtime Configuration & Settings